 Dragon Fruit Nutrition

-Like many fruit coconspirators, dragon fruit is low in calories and rich with antioxidants and essential vitamins and minerals.
+Like many fruit coconspirators, dragon fruit is low in calories and rich in antioxidants and essential vitamins and minerals.
 Dragon fruit is also packed with dietary fiber and prebiotics.

 Dragon fruit contains powerful plant compounds like polyphenols, carotenoids, and betacyanins [R].